dali-lab/HaitiMap/README.md

-An interactive map to visualize historical crime data in Port-au-Prince, Haiti, and to record contemporary crime data
+An interactive map to visualize historical crime data in Port-au-Prince, Haiti.
+Click on the 'Klike pou rapòte yon krim' section to report a crime by clicking on the map and providing the details of the nature of the crime.
+Visit the 'Enfomasyon Istorik' to view crime statistics for the year of 2013, broken down by both Base and Month.